ESCOMP/mizuRoute/docs/source/tech_note/reach_routing.rst

 --------------------------

-Muskingum-Cunge (M-C) routing formulation begins with a kinematic wave equation :eq:`3.1`.
+Muskingum-Cunge (M-C) routing formulation begins with a kinematic wave equation, :eq:`0.5` with *D* set to zero.
 The kinematic wave equation can be discretized with weight factors X and Y to give:

 .. math::